svanderburg/php-sbdata/README.md

   do not want to display the id, we can hide it by declaring the `PUBLISHER_ID` field as a `MetaDataField`.
 The `composePublisherLink` function composes the link URL and can use any field property to construct the address.
+  The relationship with a publisher is optional -- if a book has no publisher (e.g. its key is NULL), then we can return `null` to prevent a link from being generated.

 Fields
 ======